Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool checks key existence in a cache instance, uses Redis EXISTS, and distinguishes from siblings like cache_get and cache_ttl.
+The description clearly states the tool checks existence of keys in a cache instance, specifically mentions Redis EXISTS, and distinguishes from siblings cache_get and cache_ttl by stating when to use each.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.